 Professor Peter Whelan

 I am a Professor of Law who specialises in both competition law and criminal law.
-I am the Deputy Director of the Centre for Criminal Justice Studies, which is based in the School of Law.

 I hold both a Degree in Law and French and a Master of Laws from Trinity College Dublin.
 During my primary degree, I spent a university year studying French law at the Université de Poitiers, France.
 I came first overall in my class in my Senior Freshman year at Trinity.
 I also hold a PhD in Law from St John's College, University of Cambridge.
 I am a US Attorney-at-Law and a registered member of the New York State Bar.